sbi-dev/sbi/paper/paper.md

 The `BayesFlow` [@bayesflow_2023_software] package focuses on a set of amortized SBI algorithms based on posterior and likelihood estimation that have been developed in the respective research labs that maintain the package [@radev2020bayesflow].
-The @swyft package specializes in algorithms based on neural ratio estimation.
+The `swyft` package [@swyft] specializes in algorithms based on neural ratio estimation.
-The @sbijax package [@dirmeier2024simulationbasedinferencepythonpackage] implements a set of inference methods in JAX.
+The `sbijax` package [@dirmeier2024simulationbasedinferencepythonpackage] implements a set of inference methods in JAX.

 # Acknowledgements